Skip to content

 The strongest pattern uses both:

-1. On purchase: client → your backend → Attesto verify → grant access
+1. On purchase: client → your backend → Attesto verify → grant access (and save the mapping per the section above)

 Verify is the point-in-time confirmation; webhooks are the state-machine driver.
 You'll typically build: